 Welcome to Penn LDI’s ACA Impact Series.
-This four-part series will summarize the latest evidence on how the Affordable Care Act has affected key areas of our health and economic systems.
+This four-part series summarizes the latest evidence on how the Affordable Care Act has affected key areas of our health and economic systems.
 Follow along with us as health policy and economics experts synthesize what we know, and what we don’t, about health insurance marketplaces, access and coverage, labor markets, and cost containment effects.
 As a new Administration takes office, we believe these briefs can inform policymakers as they begin to set health policy agendas.
-Check back with us as we publish these briefs in the coming months.
 If you have any questions or comments about this series, please contact Julia Mitchell.

 Turmoil in the Health Insurance Marketplaces

 First in a four-part series, this Issue Brief explores the current volatility in the ACA’s Marketplaces and discusses key factors in their evolution over the past three years.
 It concludes with options for policymakers to address the turmoil in the Health Insurance Marketplaces.